– Activities to avoid and change,

 - Step forward while minimizing how much your head and front shin lean forward.

 I’d love your feedback on how this works for you

 and any suggestions you might have.

 Email me at email@example.com.

-Once you get the hip flexor muscles open with poses like Upward Dog, Cobra and basic bridges, you can isolate hip flexor muscles with poses like pigeon.
-In this particular photo, the practitioner has her trunk upright with her pelvis buried in the mat to create a strong stretch on the hip flexors.
-Look how the back leg comes off the floor a bit for the extra stretch.
+Once you get the hip flexor muscles open with poses like Upward Dog, Cobra, and basic bridges, you can isolate hip flexor muscles with poses like the pigeon.
+In this particular photo, the practitioner has her trunk upright with her pelvis buried in the mat to create an intense stretch on the hip flexors.
+Look how the back leg comes off the floor a bit for extra stretch.

 Other trigger point patterns

 have similar areas of referral and impaired activities.